B Pharmacy 4th Semester Syllabus Pdf Download

 • Collection, Cultivation, Processing, and Storage of drugs from natural Origin plants

-Pharmaceutical Cultivation and collection of the drugs from natural origin plants, factors influencing cultivation of the medicinal plants, plant hormones and of their applications with uses, polyploidy, mutation, and hybridization with the reference of the medicinal plant’s drugs.
+Pharmaceutical Cultivation and collection of the drugs from natural origin plants, factors influencing cultivation of the medicinal plants, plant hormones and their applications with uses, polyploidy, mutation, and hybridization with the reference of the medicinal plant’s drugs.

 • Conservation of Medicinal Plants through various methods